Recursive Construction of Confidence Regions: Appendix

 We denote by $Y_n:=Z_n-\rho Z_{n-1}-(1-\rho)\mu$, and we immediately deduce that that

-From here, and using the fact that $\mathbf{\Theta}$ is bounded, it is straightforward, but tedious,\footnote{The interested reader can contact the authors for details.} to show that R4, R5, R6, and R7 are satisfied.
-Also, it is clear note that R0 is true, and using \eqref{eq:yexp} by direct computations we get that R1 and R2 are satisfied.
+From here, and using the fact that $\mathbf{\Theta}$ is bounded, it is straightforward, but tedious,\footnote{The interested reader can contact the authors for details.} to show that R4, R5, and R6 are satisfied.
+Also, it is clear that R0 is true, and using \eqref{eq:yexp} by direct computations we get that R1 and R2 are satisfied.
+Again by direct evaluations, we have that